breez/lspd/README.md

 - Required: `--lndmobileexec` Full path to Breez mobile client LND executable.
 No default.
 - Required: `--lspdexec` Full path to `lspd` executable to test.
 Defaults to `lspd` in `$PATH`.
 - Required: `--clnpluginexec` Full path to the lspd cln plugin executable.
 No default.
-- Required: `--lspdmigrationsdir` Path to directory containing postgres migrations for lspd.
-(Should be `./postgresql/migrations`)
 - Recommended: `--bitcoindexec` Full path to `bitcoind`.
 Defaults to `bitcoind` in `$PATH`.
 - Recommended: `--bitcoincliexec` Full path to `bitcoin-cli`.
 Defaults to `bitcoin-cli` in `$PATH`.
 - Recommended: `--testdir` uses the testdir as root directory for test files.
 Recommended because the CLN `lightning-rpc` socket max path length is 104-108 characters.
 Defaults to a temp directory (which has a long path length usually).